 - Other treatment options include community treatment, like making restitution to the victim or performing community service; residential treatment, in which a juvenile is sent to a group home or work camp, with a focus on rehabilitation; and nonresidential community treatment, in which the juvenile continues to live at home but is provided with services from mental health clinics and other social service agencies.

-Get Free Legal Advice About Your Juvenile Justice Case
+Get a Free Legal Evaluation of Your Juvenile Justice Case

 If you or a loved one has been arrested for a crime, but as a minor, it will be resolved in juvenile court in most instances.
 Juvenile courts operate differently than adult courts, so it's important to understand these differences ahead of time.
 Get a head start by having a criminal defense attorney evaluate your juvenile court case at absolutely no cost to you.